-Enable (turn ON) registered state change notification (RSCN) suppression if the port is connected to a host HBA or disable (turn OFF) suppression if the port is connected to storage.
+Enable (turn ON) registered state change notification (RSCN) suppression if the port is connected to a host HBA or disable (turn OFF) suppression for all other ports.
 Use the portcfgshow command to display the current settings.

 Use the following command on the switch: